ruizhang-ai/EA_for_KG/code/README.md

-├── transformed_data/         --> (A folder for storing transformed data used as input for an EA technique) ├── experiment_2.py           --> (The code for running experiment 2 in the survey paper) ├── experiment_3.py           --> (The code for running experiment 3 in the survey paper) └── transform_data.py         --> (The code for transforming KG into the data structured as required by an EA technique)
+├── transformed_data/         --> (A folder for storing transformed data used as input for an EA technique) ├── experiment_2.py           --> (The code for running experiment 2 in the survey paper) ├── experiment_3.py           --> (The code for running experiment 3 in the survey paper) └── transform_data.py         --> (The code for transforming KGs into the data structured as required by an EA technique)
 ```

 ## Instruction to reproduce the experimental results in the survey paper